Background

 That spring, I became acquainted with the scope of work that I would be doing the following semester.

 I had not yet had the experience of actually doing a layup.
-To establish a foundation, I took a three-day course at my local community college that fall.
-This training equpped me with the essential skills and techniques for working with carbon fiber.
+To establish a foundation, I took a three-day course at my local community college during fall break.
+This training equipped me with the essential skills and techniques for working with carbon fiber.

 This is a clipboard I made using the wet layup method.
 Wet lay-up involves manually impregnating the plys with resin using a tool such as a roller or squeegee.
 The other type of layup is prepreg (pre-impregnated).
 Prepreg carbon fiber already contains resin that is partially cured.
 It is ready to be placed onto a mold and then fully cured in an oven.